Delve into the world of food with our MSc Food Science course.

 These course fees cover the cost of your tuition.
 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.

 Scholarships and financial support

-scholarships of £1,000 each for international master’s students studying MSc
+4 scholarships of £5,000 each for international students offered admission to: MSc

 Nutrition and Food Science, MSc Food Science, or MSc Food Technology - Quality